Peter Gabriel (1977 album): Release

-The album was released on 25 February 1977 on Charisma Records and in the US and Canada on Atco Records, and reached No. 7 in the UK and No. 38 in the US.
-The first single taken from it, "Solsbury Hill", became a Top 20 hit in the UK and reached No. 68 on the Billboard Hot 100.
+The planned release date for Peter Gabriel was 7 February 1977, although Music Week announced in the 5 February 1977 edition of its publication that the album would be released on Atlantic Records that same week in North America and 18 February 1977 on Charisma Records in the rest of the world.
+Peter Gabriel was ultimately released later that month on Charisma Records in Europe and Atco Records in North America.
+Billboard listed the album as a "national breakout" based on station playlists through 17 February 1977 that factor in add-ons, airplay, and requests on a regional and national level.
+Peter Gabriel reached No. 7 in the UK and No. 38 in the US.
+"Solsbury Hill" was released as the album's first single became a Top 20 hit in the UK and reached No. 68 on the Billboard Hot 100.
 The second single, "Modern Love", did not chart.

 After Peter Gabriel's release, Gabriel assembled a touring band, consisting of Fripp (occasionally using the pseudonym "Dusty Rhodes", and sometimes performing from offstage) and Hunter on guitar, Levin on bass, Fast on synthesisers, Schwartzberg on drums, Phil Aaberg on keyboards and Jimmy Maelen on percussion.
 The first leg of his debut solo tour, entitled "Expect the Unexpected", started on 5 March 1977 in the United States and continued until April.
 The UK portion of the tour concluded on 30 April.
-A second leg assembled a different band, which included Sid McGinnis on guitar, Levin on bass, Jerry Marotta on drums and Bayette on keyboards.
+A second leg assembled a different band, which included Sid McGinnis on guitar, Levin on bass, Jerry Marotta on drums and Bayeté (Todd Cochran) on keyboards.
 The "Sightings in the Test Area During Autumn" leg began on 30 August and saw the band play throughout England and Europe before concluding on 1 November 1977.

 Reception

 Rolling Stone critic Stephen Demorest described Peter Gabriel as "a grab bag collection of songs that bear little resemblance to one another" and called it "an impressively rich debut album".
 Robert Christgau of The Village Voice found it "a lot smarter" than Gabriel's past work in Genesis, and despite noting that "every time I delve beneath its challenging textures to decipher a line or two I come up a little short", felt that the album was "worth considering".
+Billboard magazine felt that Gabriel's vocals were "well suited" for the varied instrumentation and stylistic choices found on the album.
 Nick Kent, writing in NME in 1978, said that Peter Gabriel was "a fine record with at least one 24-carat irresistible classic in 'Solsbury Hill' and a strong supporting cast of material that, all in all, in a year besmeared with great albums was, in retrospect, sorely underrated".
 The album received the prize of the French Académie Charles Cros.

 Track listing

-All songs by Peter Gabriel, except where indicated.
+All songs by Peter Gabriel, except "Excuse Me", co-written with Martin Hall.